Sam06002/finco/README.md

-# FinCo - Personal Finance Tracker
+# FinCo - Personal Finance Tracker (Google Sheets Edition)

-FinCo is a modern, web-based personal finance application built with Streamlit and SQLAlchemy.
-It helps you track your income, expenses, and budgets in one place.
+FinCo is a modern, Streamlit-based personal finance application that stores data in Google Sheets.
+Track income, expenses, and accounts with a simple, fast UI.

 **🇮🇳 Localized for Indian Users**
 - Currency in Indian Rupees (₹)